marmottetranquille/aMi/README.md

-# aMi: alternate Matlab ide
+# aMi: alternative Matlab ide

 ## What this extension is about

-The "alternate Matlab ide" aims at providing a full fledged Matlab user experience directly from VSCode.
+The "alternative Matlab ide" aims at providing a full fledged Matlab user experience directly from VSCode.

 This extension is a work in progress and features will be added as described in